 Will a Balance Transfer Impact My Credit Score?

-If you decide a balance transfer card is a good option for you, be sure to find the right card for your needs, make all your payments on time, and work to pay off your debt as quickly as possible.
+If you decide a balance transfer card is a good option, be sure to find the right card for your needs, make all your payments on time and work to pay off your debt as quickly as possible.
 While you won't know the credit limits until after you apply, you can use a tool like Experian CreditMatchTM to quickly compare balance transfer offers from different credit cards.